 Despite the wide variation in characteristics among sex offenders, typologies have emerged as an excellent way to classify offender types.
 A typology is a scientific classification of a group of shared attributes.
 Though there are many similarities among sex offenders, they are not standardized with uniform characteristics (Gordon & Porporino, 1990).
 For example, there are essential differences in why offenders might target an adult female versus a pre-pubescent male.
 Unfortunately, only one prior study was located that created typologies for clergy that engaged in sexual abuse.

 Grenz and Bell (2001) identified three primary categories for clergy sexual offenders being the (1) predator, (2) wanderer, and (3) lover.
-The predator classification was comprised of individuals that would actively seek opportunities to sexually offend within their congregation.
+The predator classification was comprised of individuals who would actively seek opportunities to sexually offend within their congregations.
 Wanderers were identified as those who only sexually offend when they experience life struggles, such as marital difficulties.
-Consequently, wanderers were viewed to commit these sexual offenses to relieve feelings of guilt.
-Finally, lovers were individuals that genuinely believed they had fallen in love with a member of their congregation.
+Consequently, wanderers committed these sexual offenses to relieve feelings of guilt.
+Finally, lovers were individuals who genuinely believed they had fallen in love with a member of their congregation.
 Since this was the only prior typology identified that pertained to the individuals that are the focus of this study, it is crucial to focus on the more commonly cited typologies for sex offenders and how they are constructed.

 Most sex offenders are generalists, not specialists (Hanson & Morton-Bourgon, 2004; Smallbone & Wortley, 2004).
-That is, most sex offenders tend to victimize when a perceived opportunity presents itself instead of actively seeking out someone that might fit their victim preferences, such as a specific height or hair color.
-Generally, sex offenders that target children are more likely to specialize in victim selection when compared to those who target adults (Miethe, Olson, & Mitchell, 2006; Simon, 2000).
+That is, most sex offenders tend to victimize when a perceived opportunity presents itself instead of actively seeking out someone who might fit their victim preferences, such as a specific height or hair color.
+Generally, sex offenders who target children are more likely to specialize in victim selection when compared to those who target adults (Miethe, Olson, & Mitchell, 2006; Simon, 2000).
 Because of the vast differences that can exist among sex offenders, most typologies have been developed around their primary victim preference (i.e., adult or child) or various offender characteristics (Robertiello & Terry, 2007).

 Adult Victim Typologies.
 Robertiello and Terry (2007) reviewed sex offender typologists and found that offenders typically fall into one of four main categories.
 The first category, compensatory offenders, will usually use the minimum physical force possible to restrain the victim to achieve sexual gratification.
 The second category, opportunistic offenders, are highly impulsive and will offend when they perceive an opportunity.
-The third category, power/control offenders, receives sexual gratification from the control of their victim.
+The third category, power/control offenders, receives sexual gratification from the control of their victims.
 The fourth and final category is the sadistic offender.
-These offenders have the primary goal of causing as much fear and pain for the victim as possible.
-It is through fear and physical pain whereby they derive their sexual gratification.
+These offenders have the primary goal of causing as much fear and pain for the victims as possible.
+Through fear and physical pain they derive their sexual gratification.
 Like adult sex offenders, typologies have also been created for those who target children (Groth, Hobson, & Gary, 1982; Knight & Prentky, 1990).

 Child Victim Typologies.
 Typologies for those who target children often focus on the familial connection (i.e., whether the offender is blood-related to the victim) (Gould, 1994).
 However, since this study does not include those who sexually abused family members, non-familial offender typologies will be the focus.
 A relatively recent work by Miller (2013) provides a summary of child sex abuser typologies that is similar to the Federal Bureau of Investigation's (FBI) typology of child molesters (Robertiello & Terry, 2007; Terry & Tallon, 2004).
 These typologies are broken into two categories, each with four subsections.